dyl-lee/stock-analysis/README.md

 3. initializing tickers() array to hold stock tickers.
 4. starting the timer

-Then `yearValueAnalysis` script reads and stores total daily volume, starting and ending price into variables by using a nested For loop.
+Then `yearValueAnalysis` determines and stores total daily volume, starting and ending price into variables by using a nested `For` loop.
 The first `For` loop cycles through each ticker as iterator `i` increments.
 The outer loop  the ticker string and initializes the `totalVolume` to zero every time before stepping into the inner `For` loop.
 ```
 Sub yearValueAnalysis()